As an Amazon Associate, I earn from qualifying purchases.

 A bottle of homemade peppermint extract with mint and lavender on a wooden board

-Learn how easy and affordable it is to make your own Homemade Peppermint Extract!
-Homemade mint extract makes wonderful Christmas and holiday gifts.
+Learn how easy and affordable it is to make your own homemade peppermint extract!
+This homemade mint extract recipe also makes wonderful gifts.
+If you have a pressure cooker, I’ll even teach you to make it in the Instant Pot.

 Ingredients